 \subsection{Escape from the basin of attraction}

-While linear systems tolerate variances of any amplitude, it is not the case of nonlinearly coupled systems where each stable fixed point has its own basin of attraction.
+While the linear system on the first line of Eq.~(\ref{eq3}) have a single fixed point (neglecting the symmetry along ${\bm u}_1^{(1)}$), it is not the case of nonlinearly coupled systems which may have multiple stable fixed points each of them with their own basin of attraction.
 If the excursion from the initial equilibrium becomes too important, the system undergoes a transition to another basin of attraction corresponding to another fixed point or reach an unstable region of the phase space.
 Obviously, large perturbations leading to important excursions result in short first escape times.
 However, not only the amplitude but also the direction of the perturbation matter.
 Indeed, basins of attraction are not isotropic\cite{Wil06,Del17b,ZhangStro21} and excursion along specific directions may lead to faster transitions.
 This is already pointed at by Fig.~\ref{fig1}(c) where the amplitudes of the noise acting on layer 1 and 2 are the same.
 However, the second layer (in red) operates more transitions than the first one (in blue) which stays in its initial basin of attraction.

 In order to detect escapes, one can use the winding number defined on a cycle $c$ as,